 - 4 to 6 slices of Swiss or mozzarella cheese

-- 1 can cream of mushroom soup (can use
+- 1 can cream of mushroom soup (can use any cream soup)

 - Chicken breasts can vary greatly in size.
 In 1 1/2 pounds, you might have two large chicken breasts or 4 small ones.
 If you are working with large chicken breasts, slice each one in half horizontally to make two thinner cutlets.

 - Place a large sheet of wax paper or parchment on the countertop.
 Place the chicken breast halves or cutlets on the paper, leaving around 4 inches between them.
 Top with another sheet of paper (or plastic wrap).
 Gently pound each chicken breast or cutlet with the smooth side of a meat tenderizer or another type of smooth, heavy meat tenderizer.

 - Place a thin slice of ham on each piece of chicken.
 Cut the ham to fit, if necessary.
 Place slices of cheese on the ham.

 - Roll the chicken, ham, and cheese up and secure with toothpicks or a piece of kitchen twine.

 - Place the chicken in the slow cooker, stacking, if necessary.